Iaotle/IND-Appointment-Checker/README.md

 This script requires the `requests` library for python.
 Use `pip install requests` to install.
 Tested on python3.10.

 ---
-© Vadim Isakov, Nick Veld, Ilya Kotelnikov
+© Vadim Isakov, Nick Veld, Ilya Kotelnikov, Mitul Shah

 Licensed under the [GNU General Public License](LICENSE)